GenericMappingTools/gmt/doc/rst/source/gmtcolors.rst

 gmtcolors
 *********

-.. only:: not man

 Explanation of color codes in GMT

 Description
 -----------